sagemath/trac_to_gh/Issue 2145.md

 # Issue 2145: doc -- add shift-enter prominently to both the reference manual and tutorial (easy doc fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2145

 Original creator: was